Azure/azure-stream-analytics/Application Examples/README.md

 2. Open PowerShell from the Start menu, go into the folder with command `cd`.

-3. Sign in to Azure.
-Run the following command and enter your Azure credentials in the pop-up browser.
+3. Sign in to Azure with the following command and enter your Azure credentials in the pop-up browser.

     ```powershell
     Connect-AzAccount